 for the repeat offender who had stolen several trucks over the past weeks.

 This is a mantra often heard in the military and in law enforcement training.
-I had heard this mantra prior to my career in LE, but the importance became obvious in the above story told to me by a partner I worked with as a recruit at the police academy.
+I had heard this mantra prior to my career in law enforcement, but the importance became obvious in the above story told to me by a partner I worked with as a recruit at the

+police academy.
 I lived by this ethos of redundancy as a cop while on the road, as an instructor at the academy and for my agency.
-The “two is one, one is none (three’s for me)” principle of redundancy can be applied to all critical equipment used
+The “two is one, one is none (three’s for me)” principle of redundancy can be applied to all critical

-in your everyday life whether you’re a law enforcement officer, a CPL carrier or just someone who believes in being prepared.
-As a LEO on patrol, it meant carrying backups to my primary flashlight, firearm and emergency medical equipment.
+equipment used in your everyday life — whether you’re a law enforcement officer, a CPL carrier, or just someone who believes in being prepared.
+As a LEO on patrol, it meant carrying backups to my primary flashlight, firearm, and emergency

 As someone who still prepares to be ready for the worst, I highly recommend redundancy in your lighting plan.
 This can be accomplished in a variety of ways, from combining handheld and weapon-mounted lighting to adding a headlamp into the mix.